nomadtechiemike/Ununtu-anonsurf/README.md

-# kali-anonstealth
+# ubuntu-anonstealth

-ParrotSec's anonsurf and stealth, ported to work with Kali Linux.
+ParrotSec's anonsurf and stealth, ported to work with Kali Linux. now ported to work with ubuntu 18

 ## How to use this repo